neelsmith/nexus/README.md

 # `nexus`

-A Scala library to .
+A Scala library for working data in NEXUS format.

 ## What it is